QCaudron/repeater_roundabout/index.md

 - your name
 - a mention of the "Puget Sound Repeater Roundabout"
-- a _received_ signal report (such as [RST](https://en.wikipedia.org/wiki/R-S-T_system) or [CM](https://en.wikipedia.org/wiki/Circuit_Merit)).
-This must be how well _your signal_ sounds on the repeater, not how well you hear the repeater!
+- a signal report (such as [RST](https://en.wikipedia.org/wiki/R-S-T_system) or [CM](https://en.wikipedia.org/wiki/Circuit_Merit))

 Feel free to chat about anything and everything, though!
 The goal is to have a conversation.

 # Scoring

 You score one point for each repeater you make a contact on.
-Multiple contacts on the same repeater do not provide more points.
-The person you contact does not necessarily have to be participating in the Repeater Roundabout -- any contact counts.
+Multiple contacts on the same repeater do not provide more points, but you might be helping others get some points, so do answer their calls if you hear them !
+The person you contact does not necessarily have to be participating in the Repeater Roundabout for you to score a point -- any contact counts.

 **Bonus : Collect 'em all !** If you make a contact on *all repeaters* with the same club designation on the list of participating repeaters (for systems with at least two repeaters), your point score doubles for that system.
 For example, the PSRG operates a 2m repeater, a 6m repeater, and a 70cm repeater.
 If you log a contact on all three of them, you score six points instead of three.